wellshl/Final-Project-4.2/README.md

 ## General

 The R tool that accomplishes this task is named LJpotential.
-LJpotential takes 4 required inputs (inputfile, x, y, z) and 2 optional inputs (epsilon, sigma).
+LJpotential takes 4 required inputs (inputfile, x, y, z) and 2 optional inputs (epsilon_h, sigma).
 The x, y, and z inputs are the coordinates of the query point.
 The inputfile is the name of the PDB file from which we will calculate the Lennard-Jones potential.
 Because default PDB files include all atoms in an amino acid residue, not just the alpha carbons, we have written this code so that it can process either a default PDB file or a PDB file containing only alpha carbons.
 The code will run after loading the function from the LJpotential.rmd file.
 The calculated Lennard-Jones potential, expressed in kcal/mol, will display in the console.

 ### Input Options for LJpotential: